LottePitcher/UmbracoMvcHelpers/README.md

 - EditorFor, LabelFor, ValidationMessageFor examples
 - Custom scaffolding templates to speed up coding

-If those would be of interest to you please drop me a line @lottepitcher to encourage me to get those added!
+If those would be of interest to you please tweet me @lottepitcher to encourage me to get those added!